ExpressionEngine/ExpressionEngine-User-Guide/source/development/modules.rst

 that matches the package (the first letter of the class name must be capitalized).
 There is one required class variable, $return_data, which will contain the module's outputted content and is retrieved by the Template parser after the module is done processing.
-As always, be sure you invoke the super object in your constructor.

 The tag structure of a module follows the same rules as the :doc:`Plugins API <plugins>`::